 Tip: make sure you have this part of your audience segmented on to their own list.
 You’ll want to make sure you are keeping them up to date on the latest arrivals that fit their needs.

 Another way you can get them to purchase more is through upsells and cross-sells on your site.
 So make sure you have related options available on your site.

 As a business owner, you’ll spend a lot of time on your eCommerce customer journey converting cold customers into hot customers.
 Due to education taking time but don’t forget your hot customers.
 They can add consistent profit to your bottom line if you serve them well.
 Remember it is cheaper to maintain existing customers than it is to acquire new ones whether it’s time, money or both.

 Want to talk more strategy for your business?
-Be sure to check out my Strategy Mixer for business owners ready to turn up their business another level.
+Be sure to check out an Impact Hour for business owners ready to turn up their business another level.